Spring Street Courthouse: Architecture

 Eight original courtrooms for the U.S. District Court are located on the second floor.
 Designed according to four different plans, they are all three stories in height and similarly finished with walnut wainscoting and plaster ceilings bordered by various geometric designs such as stars, waves, and squares.
 The courtroom of the United States Court of Appeals on the sixteenth floor is also finished in walnut, with a plaster ceiling, but has less elaborate detailing than the second-floor courtrooms.

 One of Los Angeles' most distinguished buildings, the United States Courthouse is directly on axis with, and complements, the massing of the twenty-eight-story Los Angeles City Hall (1926–1928), located across Temple Street to the south.
-It is also across the street from the fourteen-story Classical Revival-style Hall of Justice (1925).
+It is also across the street from the fourteen-story Beaux Arts-style Hall of Justice (1925).